vvasu10903/RepData_PeerAssessment1/PA1_template.md

         FUN=sum)
 ```

+#### Panel plot of time-series

-- Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+* Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 We use the ggplot2 to create the multi-panel plot.

 ```r